GURoboSub/Mission-Control/README.md

 # Mission-Control
-Code used on the linux mission control computer
+Code used on the linux mission control computer.

-The mission control computer communicates with the control board and stores and runs the autonomous missions.
-For testing, it allows us to have a stable remote connection while the submarine is underwater.
+This code allows us to properly test and debug our submarine's functionality, as well as allow for autonomous missions to be ran.
+In the future, we plan to add image processing features with OpenCV and machine learning using custom SVM algorithms.